How to Falsify String Theory at a Collider: Discussion

 In this work we have studied a class of phenomenological scenarios which is extremely challenging, if not outright impossible to realize in string theory.
 The main point is that the phenomenologically well-motivated ``just an $n$-plet of $SU(2)_L$'' scenario is very hard / impossible to engineer.
 We do not (yet) have a no-go theorem, but there are good reasons to believe that this sort of model would pose fatal challenges for string-based model building.
 An additional outcome of our analysis is an updated set of current LHC limits on just $n$-plet scenarios.
 Let us turn to some natural extensions of the present work.

 We have primarily focused on setting exclusion limits for the ``just an $n$-plet of $SU(2)_L$'' scenario.
 Conversely, suppose we indeed observe an excess number of events.
-The inverse problem of determining the $n$-plet mass $M$, as well as the specific value of $n$ would clearly be an important task, since $n \geq 5$ does not arise in string theory.
-The measurable trio of particle mass, decay length, and production rate would strongly constrain the possible value of $n$.
+The inverse problem of determining the $n$-plet mass $M$, as well as the specific value of $n$ would clearly be an important task, since $n \geq 5$ does not arise in string theory.\footnote{Discovering a state with $n=3$, like the chargino of SUSY or a Kaluza-Klein excitation of a $W$ boson would be a watershed moment for particle physics, but $SU(2)_L$ triplets do not pose a challenge to string theory.
+In fact, the existence of $SU(2)_L$ gauginos is essentially a prediction of the superstring.} The measurable trio of particle mass, decay length (see equation (\ref{eq:decayrate})), and production rate would strongly constrain the possible value of $n$.
 Other signatures / search strategies can then be used to distinguish between these possibilities.
 It would be exciting to investigate this question further.

 On the formal side, it would of course be desirable to have a complete no-go theorem that the ``just $n$-plet'' scenario cannot be realized in string theory.
 While this would appear to require a deep knowledge of non-perturbative quantum gravity, all indications point to this scenario being ruled out.
 As a more concrete near-term goal, one might hope to prove that no perturbative string theory can realize such a scenario.
 Complementary to this, sharpening constraints on the mass spectrum of strongly coupled quantum field theories would also rule out scenarios in which the $n$-plet emerges as a composite state.